1 What is DofE?

 If you want to carry out your Duke of Edinburgh’s award at your local school, youth centre or open centre, refer to the list of award centres below and send them an enquiry.

-One of the guiding principles of the Duke of Edinburgh is that the Award should be achievable by all and personalised; the 'West Sussex Virtual Centre' is there to make this happen.
+One of the guiding principles of taking part in the Duke of Edinburgh Award is that it should be achievable by all and personalised.

 4 Funding and support